aws/aws-cdk/packages/@aws-cdk/aws-appconfig-alpha/README.md

 new appconfig.SourcedConfiguration(this, 'MySourcedConfiguration', {
   application,
-  location: ConfigurationSource.fromBucket(bucket, 'path/to/file.json'),
+  location: appconfig.ConfigurationSource.fromBucket(bucket, 'path/to/file.json'),
-  type: ConfigurationType.FEATURE_FLAGS,
+  type: appconfig.ConfigurationType.FEATURE_FLAGS,
   name: 'MyConfig',
   description: 'This is my sourced configuration from CDK.', });